ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Spring Strength:** Strength of the spring force that will be applied toward either end of the lever's range.
+ * **Spring Strength:** The strength of the spring force that will be applied upon the lever.
+ * **Spring Damper:** The damper of the spring force that will be applied upon the lever.
+ * **Snap To Nearest Limit:** If this is checked then the spring will snap the lever to the nearest end point (either min or max angle).
+If it is unchecked, the lever will always snap to the min angle position.
+ * **Always Active:** If this is checked then the spring will always be active even when grabbing the lever.

 ---